Cambridge Tree Project

 (Fagus grandifolia) Native and Deer Resistant

-A tree of great beauty which many people claim as their favorite.
-Distinctive smooth silvery bark (see picture immediately above).
-Attractive dark green leaves that turn golden bronze in the fall and persist throughout winter (middle picture, above).
-One of the best trees for climbing given the strongly horizontal branching pattern.
-An added bonus: beechnuts are edible and good tasting.
+A tree of great distinction and beauty: smooth silver bark (see picture immediately above) and attractive dark green leaves that turn golden bronze in fall and persist through winter months (middle and top pictures, above).
+Beech is among a small handful of trees that tolerate both dense shade and sunnier landscapes.
+One of the best trees for climbing because of a strongly horizontal branching pattern.
+Also: beechnuts are edible and taste great!
 Expect around 17" of annual growth from a young tree.
-Beeches require deep, free draining garden soil and with time become majestic specimens: the current state champion near Manitowoc is just over 100 ft. high.
-Known for impressive longevity, American beech can live up to 400 years old.
+American beech requires deep, free-draining garden soil and with time they become majestic specimens: the current state champion near Manitowoc is just over 100 ft. tall.
+Known for impressive longevity, in one case reaching 366 years old!

 6 ft. tall (potted): $175